slackhq/tiny-thumb/README.md

 ## High-Level Algorithim

-Create:
+🤏 Create:
 - Convert input to JPEG.
 - Downsample using predetermined JPEG quality parameters.
 - Strip the JPEG header up to and including part of the 'start of scan' marker.

-Reconstitute:
+✨ Reconstitute:
 - Concatenate a known header with the tiny thumb and make some small adjustments to get a valid JPEG.
-- Upsample and apply a gaussian blur. :sparkles:
+- Upsample and apply a gaussian blur.

 ## Options and Configuration
 This program takes two options that can be changed; a type and a maximum dimension.
 Each type corresponds to a specific jpeg header and dimension offset.
 This program includes a mapping of types currently used by Slack, the details of which can be found in the program output or the source code.
 A server and client should preshare the mapping from all known types to corresponding headers and dimension offsets.